 (ii) A person who is authorized to act as agent for the owner for purposes of service of process and receiving and receipting for notices and demands; as provided in IC 32-31-3-18;

-(c) An affirmation that the rental units, the real property of which the rental units are a part, and any other rental unit property owned or registered by the owner in the City of Greenfield, are not subject to any un-remediated citation of violation of the state and local codes and ordinances;
+(c) A statement that the rental units, the real property of which the rental units are a part, and any other rental unit property owned or registered by the owner in the City of Greenfield, are not subject to any un-remediated citation of violation of the state and local codes and ordinances; and

-(d) An affirmation that there are no delinquent real property taxes, assessments, or penalties (other than those that are the subject of an ongoing appeal) with respect to the property, or any other rental unit property owned or registered by the owner in the City of Greenfield;

-(e) A statement of the number of rental units on each separate parcel of real property covered by the registration.
+(d) A statement of the number of rental units on each separate parcel of real property covered by the registration.

-2. Beginning on October 1, an owner or landlord of a rental unit must pay to the department an initial registration fee of $5.00.
+2. Beginning on January 1, 2025, an owner or landlord of a rental unit must pay to the department an initial registration fee of $5.00.
 Only one registration fee is required for all rental units in a rental unit community.
 If a rental unit is not part of a rental unit community, a separate registration fee must be paid for each separate parcel of real property on which a rental unit is located, unless they are all registered at the same time.